-As an educator, my courses introduce students to policy challenges and solutions, help them understand how society interacts with the ecological world, and prepare them to become leaders in a variety of environmental and policy professions.
+As an educator, my courses introduce students to policy challenges and solutions, help them understand how society interacts with the environment, and prepare them to become leaders in a variety of environmental and policy professions.
 I believe that effective teaching engages students in the material, leading them to understand how it impacts their own lives and their careers.
 It should also expose students to new viewpoints and help them critically evaluate all sides of an issue.
-Given this, my teaching focuses on three core concepts to encourage connection to the course content: experiential learning, student ownership of material, and embracing diverse perspectives.
 Read more about my teaching philosophy here.

 The Politics of Climate Change (Instructor of Record): Fall 2018